Merging versus Ensembling in Multi-Study Prediction: Theoretical Insight from Random Effects: Simulations

 \section{Simulations}

 We conducted simulations to verify the theoretical results for least squares and ridge regression and to compare them to the empirical transition points for three methods for which we cannot derive a closed-form solution: lasso, single hidden layer neural network, and random forest.
-We also ran a linear mixed effects model, univariate random effects meta-analyses, and multivariate random effects meta-analysis.
-We used the R packages {\tt glmnet, nnet, randomForest, nlme, metafor}, and {\tt mvmeta} for ridge regression/lasso, neural networks, random forests, linear mixed effects models, univariate meta-analyses, and multivariate meta-analyses respectively.
+We also ran a linear mixed effects model.
+We used the R packages {\tt glmnet, nnet, randomForest} and {\tt nlme} for ridge/lasso, neural networks, random forests, and linear mixed effects models.